secretstartups/handbook/security/security-assurance/security-risk/storm-program/storm-methodology.html.md

 ### Monitor (do nothing)

-In the cases where a risk owner has concluded that a risk is low enough level, no additional action is required besides ensuring that the StORM Program DRI agrees with the treatment option.
+In the cases where a risk owner has concluded that a risk is within [tolerance](#translating-gitlabs-security-risk-appetite-to-risk-tolerance), no additional action is required besides ensuring that the StORM Program DRI agrees with the treatment option.

 ### Remediate the Risk